 Saving Seed is a vital step toward sustainability, food security and is a missing link in today's gardening.
 Let's learn to save seed again.

-Over the course of the growing season, we will provide seed saving learning opportunities to growers.
+Over the course of the growing season, we provide seed saving workshops to growers.